alaaabusalem/Async-Inn/README.md

 # Lab-12

 I started creat the app by creat a connection between the ap.net app and sql database using the Entity frameworke core.

+# Lab-13
+I used the Dependency Injection and Repository design pattern to update the project.